ProvableHQ/welcome/documentation/leo/language/layout.md

 ---
-title: Layout of a Leo File
+hide_title: true
 sidebar_label: Layout of a Leo File
 ---

+# Layout of a Leo File

 Leo files have four core parts:
 1. [`imports`](./imports)